 Two solar systems sized for each consumption totalling 24.75kW of Commercial Solar.

 To maximise the solar system size, Solar Bay had to analyse what the cost vs benefit was to combining the meters vs keeping them separate.
-We came to the conclusion it was best for the customer to keep them separate and maximise a better network tariff while maximising the solar system self-consumption to export ratio.
+We established it was best for the customer to keep them separate and leverage a better network tariff while maximising the solar system self-consumption to export ratio.

-Significantly reduce the electricity cost by installing a battery ready commercial solar system with minimal business interruptions.
+Significantly reduce the electricity price by installing a battery ready commercial solar system with little business interruptions.

 Provide us your contact information, annual energy spend and site address and an energy consultant will review your information and be in touch within 24 hours